What the first 90 days of a fractional CTO engagement look like

 If you're at the point where you know you need technical leadership but aren't sure a full-time hire makes sense, a 90-day fractional engagement is a low-risk way to find out.
 You get the strategic thinking and execution without the $250,000+ annual commitment of a full-time CTO.

 I've been doing this for 16 years across 250+ projects.
-If you want to talk about what the first 90 days would look like for your company specifically, let's set up a conversation.
+If you want to talk about what the first 90 days would look like for your company, book a free strategy call.